Graduation and Commencement

 You also must make satisfactory financial arrangements before graduation.
 Otherwise, you won’t have access to any further student services, including transcripts, degree verification, diplomas, transfer, registration, or enrollment in another degree program.

-Commencement is also held at most of the regional campuses at the end of Spring Quarter.
-Graduates are welcome to attend either the all-seminary Pasadena Commencement, their regional campus commencement, or both.
-The same policies regarding commencement described here apply to both ceremonies.
+Commencement is also held at the regional campuses for their own graduates at the end of Spring Quarter.
+Graduates are welcome to attend either the all-seminary Pasadena Commencement, their regional campus commencement, or both (not always possible due to scheduling).
+The policies regarding the All-Seminary Commencement described here also apply to ceremonies at Regional Campuses.

 Participation in Commencement exercises is not equivalent to the conferral of the degree, which is official only when faculty approval has been given, the Registrar’s Office has determined that all academic requirements have been met, the student’s academic transcript has been updated, and satisfactory financial arrangements have been made.

-Special Commencement Participation Policy.
+Special Commencement Participation Policy for Summer Graduates.
 If you are a master’s-level student and you have no more than 20 units of course work (not to include theses or dissertations, qualifying exams, etc.) to complete during the Summer Quarter, you may request to participate in the June Commencement exercises.
-The deadline for application is March 1.
+The deadline for application is also March 1.
 Special conditions apply.
 Copies of the policy are available from Academic Advising offices.